 4. Different Strokes for Different Folks

 Does how you stroke on your application affect the results?
-Yes, how you stroke on the pigment can produce wonderful blending results.
+You bet it does!
+How you stroke on the pigment can produce wonderful blending results.
 Let’s talk about a few.

 This stroke is helpful in blending shadows where you want them to end softly.
 Take these birch trees in my colored pencil drawing, for example.
 I applied black to the left edge of the trees with a circular stroke and varied my pressure on the fly to end it softly on the inner edge of the shadow.